 During the third quarter of 2016, the Company commenced a 10,000 metre drill program to follow-up and test new exploration targets identified through the ongoing IP, rock and trench sampling programs over the past year.
-The first 6 holes were completed by the end of the quarter for a total of 1,793 metres drilled.
+The drilling continued into 2017 and in the first quarter 8 holes were completed and two holes were in progress by the end of the quarter for a total of 2,570.68 metres drilled.